floriancochard/extract-data-from-paper/README.md

 In a cultural preservation effort, citizen science projects volunteer to rescue and extract observations data from books' tables.
 Although very effective, the task is repetitive and time-consuming.
 It took the [Operation Weather Rescue initiative](https://www.zooniverse.org/projects/edh/weather-rescue) 180 days and 3,300 volunteers to digitize 1,300,000 observations ([source](https://www.zooniverse.org/projects/edh/weather-rescue/stats/?classification=month&comment=month)).

 *Optical Character Recognition* (OCR) engines allow to extract text from documents.
 They give great results for computer-generated PDF documents (e.g., [Tabula](https://tabula.technology/) or [Textricator](https://textricator.mfj.io/)) or when input document is clean.
-But when books aren't scanned professionally, that characters are handwritten or in non-standard machine-typed fonts, that paper quality is bad and contains shadow or uneven contrasts, OCR output accuracy are low.
+But as long as documents have shadow or uneven contrasts, that characters are handwritten or in non-standard machine-typed fonts, or that paper quality is bad among other elements, OCR output accuracy is low.

-The *Extract Data from Paper* project provides a framework to extract numerical values from tables in scanned weather books.
+The *Extract Data from Paper* project provides a framework to extract tabular data from scanned documents (PDF to CSV).
 Output are available as structured table forms (CSV, JSON), ready for download by the weather and climate community.
-The project includes computer vision tools for image processing, an *Optical Character Recognition* system and machine-learning algorithms to extract values at least 60 times faster than manually at >98% accuracy.
+The project includes computer vision tools and machine-learning based algorithms to extract numerical data at least 60 times faster than manually at >98% accuracy.

 ### Quick start
 **\[11/12/2019]: the project is an alpha version, information provided below aren't complete.**